stephenh/stephenh.github.com/pages/first-principles.markdown

 To achieve this, you basically pick conventions and follow them.
 Advocate for them in code reviews.
 Adapt them as needed.
 If a convention is not working, that's fine, change it, but go change all of the old convention over to the new.

+:speech_balloon: The focus on readability is the point, but I'm a bit cautious about phrasing the specific advice as "you basically pick conventions and follow them".
+In particular, I would recommend being very explicit that this is a plural "you" representing the team that owns the codebase, not the singular developer "you".
+It's really easy to end up with a bad code review culture if the route to adopting code conventions is for individuals to propose and advocate for them on reviews.

 Concrete actions:

 * If you find yourself doing something different than existing convention, don't.